Conservation and Management of Fish and Wildlife

 Possibilities for further study

-Students who complete the MSc in Conservation and Management of Fish and Wildlife and are awarded a degree may continue onto doctoral studies.
+Students who complete the Master’s programme in Conservation Management of Fish and Wildlife and are awarded a degree have the opportunity to continue their studies at doctoral level.

 Studying at SLU is not just about attending lectures and seminars.
 It’s also about newfound friends, sports, fun parties, and exciting experiences.
 It’s about creating memories that will last a lifetime.